 To make your org less vulnerable, be sure to include cybersecurity training and testing in your 2020 budget.
 This should become a annual expense.
 But also be smart about the type of training that you’re doing: a one-time, hour-long training isn’t going to be enough.
-Look into ongoing training options that keep security top of mind with employees without interrupting their day (PTG customers: ask your account manager about Advanced Cloud Security Education).
+Look into ongoing training options that keep security top of mind with employees without interrupting their day (PTG customers: ask your account manager about Cybersecurity Education).

 Cybersecurity testing, like sending your employees fake phishing emails, will help identify which employees need additional training and where you may need to implement stronger security measures.
 Like education, testing needs to be an ongoing--just because someone didn’t click on a potentially malicious email this time, doesn’t mean they won’t several months from now.

 As the Cloud becomes more commonplace, tools to let your employees work together from any location and any device have become more affordable and easier to access.

 If your company is still saving work to a physical server and communicating only by email, you could potentially increase productivity and efficiency.
 For example, replacing physical servers and VPNs with cloud file storage and cloud-based Office programs (like Word, PowerPoint, and Excel as part of Office 365) allows employees to work from anywhere and collaborate on files.
 Corporate chat programs like Microsoft Teams and Slack allow employees to quickly communicate on a one-to-one basis or in groups (there are free versions of both of these!)

 Start looking now at what options may be a good fit for your company, so you can include the cost for migration and licenses in your 2020 budget.
 If you don’t know where to start, talk to a Cloud specialist (like a Microsoft partner).